pablo-meier/Pablog/tools/img-insert/README.md

-First, if you want the image to have a thumbnail and full-size: you could just download the whole thing then use CSS to adjust the width, but I like what blogspot did and had a small version you could click through for the full-size.
+First, if you want the image to have a thumbnail and full-size: you could just download the whole thing then use CSS to adjust the width, but I like what Blogspot did and had a small version embedded that you could click through for the full-size.

 So for every image, you probably want it in two sizes.